howaboutwe/rspec-style-guide/README.md

     end
     ```

-* Always mock the models in the view specs.
-The purpose of the view is
-  only to display information.
 * The method `assign` supplies the instance variables which the view
   uses and are supplied by the controller.